build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 NEXT STEPS: - go back and simplify the network and what we're watching

-* don't turn on avahi-daemon on all the routers
+* [x] don't turn on avahi-daemon on all the routers
-* watch name resolution fail for `host-h` from `host-c`
+* [x] watch name resolution fail for `host-h` from `host-c`
-* have the reader manually turn it on on router-3
+* [x] have the reader manually turn it on on router-3
-* watch name resolution work for `host-h.local` and watch all the tcpdumps
+* [x] watch name resolution work for `host-h.local` and watch all the tcpdumps
-* see name resolution NOT work for `host-b.local`
+* [] see name resolution NOT work for `host-b.local`
-* turn on avahi-daemon for `router-2`
+* [] turn on avahi-daemon for `router-2`
-* watch name resolution work for `host-b` from `host-c`, also maybe watch gossip happen from `host-h`
+* [] watch name resolution work for `host-b` from `host-c`, also maybe watch gossip happen from `host-h`
-* exercise: how to get name resolution to work for host-a from host c?
+* [] exercise: how to get name resolution to work for host-a from host c?

 **TODOS:**

 * consider if we should replace `ping` with an actual name resolution tool
-* add an end of the chapter exercises section. one exercise should be changing configuration settings on avahi-conf, e.g. change the hostname. maybe this explanation would help set the stage?
+  * what about just having a small section at the end that shows some tools/commands?
+    * dig
+    * getent
 * exercise: `hopon host-a`, can you see name resolution packets for `host-b` hitting `host-a`.
 Maybe use this line: Since this is a multicast packet, every machine on the `6.0.0.0/8` network receives the packet.
 * execise: kill avahi-daemon on `router-3` and see the name resolution fail for `host-h`.
-* exercise: links to pix on our internet (also add images ot host-h)
+* exercise: links to pix on our internet.  maybe watch tcpdump?
 * exercise: remove the `mdns4_minimal` and `.local` doesn't resolve any more.
+* exercise: `restart` machines and perform name resolution for `host-c` => `host-h` again. run `tcpdump` on `host-f`. what are you seeing? why?
+* exercise: edit the `start-up.sh` script to turn on `avahi-daemon` for routers too.
+* file update: in the /www directory, update the `index.html` files to point to the `.local` addresses (also include `host-h`)
+* add an end of the chapter exercises section. one exercise should be changing configuration settings on avahi-conf, e.g. change the hostname. maybe this explanation would help set the stage?

 You'll see that `avahi-utils` has been added to your Dockerfile for this chapter to install the software for you on `restart`.
 We also needed to be able to configure the avahi server.
 You'll find the configuration settings in [the avahi-daemon.conf file](./init/avahi-daemon.conf) and you'll see the file copied into our containers in [the start-up.sh script](./init/start-up.sh).